entrifis/gustav/gustav.md

   (`[ ]`) at the top of the file
 - Fix all the issues you find in the code review, and update the code review file with the issues you found and fixed, and the ones you could not fix
+- **IMPORTANT**: You ALWAYS run this stage with the gustav-code-reviewer agent, even if the code review was part of the plan in previous stages
 - Once done, check the status checkbox at the top of the file
 - You know that the STAGE of “CODE REVIEW” has been completed if there is a file “06_code-review.md” in the {working_folder} and the status checkbox is checked